 According to a survey of mental health provider Ginger – 69% of employees claimed that the coronavirus is the most stressful time of their career, and 88% said they had experienced moderate to extreme stress over the past four to six weeks.

 If your employees have personal problems, it'll negatively affect their job performance, engagement, and communication with coworkers as well as business results.
-In this circumstance, it becomes more important to focus on your employees' mental health in the workplace.
+In this circumstance, it becomes more important to focus on your employee mental health in the workplace.

-How Managers Can Support Employees' Mental Health
+How Managers Can Support Employee Mental Health in The Workplace

 Mental health experts have already warned about the long-term mental health impact the coronavirus pandemic is going to leave on society.